Countries: Asia, China, Japan, Taiwan

 I’ve read that Aspidistra are tolerant of very dry, arid conditions, but over the years, I’ve found that my Aspidistra elatior plant is happiest when I mist its leaves at least once or twice a week.
 I grow my Aspidistra elatior in peat-free compost; I’ve found these plants to be happy growing in a range of peat-free composts.

-Aspidistra foliage is comprised of large leaves, which can become rather dusty.
-This isn’t a good look, but the dust can also prevent your plant from taking in enough light energy through its leaves, so it’s a good idea to wipe over Aspidistra elatior leaves a couple of times a month, to keep the leaves clean, shiny, and looking their best.
+Aspidistra foliage is comprised of large leaves, which can become rather dusty, which isn’t a good look.
+The dust can also prevent your plant from taking in enough light energy through its leaves, so it’s a good idea to wipe over Aspidistra elatior leaves a couple of times a month, to keep the leaves clean, shiny, and looking their best.
 You could pop your plants out to enjoy a summer rain shower, or shower your plant in your bathroom, in wintertime.
-Alternatively, a small piece of damp kitchen paper will do the trick.
+Alternatively, a wipe over with a small piece of damp kitchen paper will do the trick.
 Use a fresh piece of kitchen paper to wipe over each leaf, (when I say a piece, I don’t mean use a whole sheet, you only need small fragment of kitchen roll – a corner will be fine) so as to avoid spreading pests, like spider mites, from one leaf to another.

 Aspidistra elatior grows up to around 60cm (2ft) tall.
 These plants tend to be rather narrow, especially at the base of the plant.
 The majority of this plant’s growth is vertical, with leaves becoming more graceful and arching, as the plants mature.
 This allows Aspidistra elatior to easily be accommodated as part of a more substantial houseplant planting, or as one of a group of a number of houseplants, all gathered together in a cluster, but growing in their own individual containers.